Meaning and Name Origin

 Agatha \a-ga-tha\ as a girls' name is pronounced AG-a-thah.
 It is of Greek origin, and the meaning of Agatha is "good, honorable".
 Latin form of the Greek name Agathe, from the feminine form of "agathos".
 Saint Agatha (third century) was a Christian who refused to marry a Roman consul, and was eventually martyred.
 She is the patron saint of bell ringers.
 The name was revived in the 19th century, but has faded again since.
 Writer Agatha Christie.

-Agatha has 25 variant forms: Aagje, Ag, Agace, Agacia, Agafia, Agafiya, Agafon, Agapet, Agapit, Agata, Agathe, Agathi, Agatta, Agetha, Aggi, Aggie, Aggy, Aggye, Agi, Agie, Agota, Agotha, Agueda, Agy and Agye.
+Agatha▼ has 25 variants: Aagje, Ag, Agace, Agacia, Agafia, Agafiya, Agafon, Agapet, Agapit, Agata, Agathe, Agathi, Agatta, Agetha, Aggi, Aggie, Aggy, Aggye, Agi, Agie, Agota, Agotha, Agueda, Agy and Agye.

-For more information, see also the related girl name Agate.
+For more on this name, see also the related girl name Agate.